funwithbits/www.funwithbits.net/source/_posts/2017-02-12-c-plus-plus-framework-for-writing-servers-as-fast-as-usain-bolt.markdown

 Let's say that you want to call a function to sleep for 1 second.
 Usually, you would only call a sleep function with 1 as parameter, and then the calling thread will sleep for 1 second and continue from when it left off.
-In Seastar, you shouldn't block the the current thread due to performance reasons, but you can block the task (also known as fiber).
+In Seastar, you shouldn't block the current thread due to performance reasons, but you can block the task (also known as fiber).
 So you'd need to call a Seastar function which promises to wake up the task after 1 second.